groboclown/petronia/docs/user-getting-started.md

  * <kbd>&#x2756; Win</kbd><kbd>E</kbd> Start Windows Explorer to browse
     your files.
  * <kbd>&#x2756; Win</kbd><kbd>F4</kbd> This is supposed to quit Petronia.
-    If you started it with `python -m petronia.cmd`, this will partially stop the application, but it won't fully terminate.
-If you instead ran `python -m petronia.main`, then this should stop the application.
+    If you started it with `petronia-cli`, this will partially stop the application, but it won't fully terminate.
+If you instead ran `petronia`, then this should stop the application.

 If you press <kbd>&#x2756; Win</kbd><kbd>~</kbd>, the keyboard shortcuts will switch over to the Windows Classic mode.
 Here, you can use the Windows keys